BJP, Opposition exchange heated words in RS over Kharge's remarks | Politics

 - India

-Ruling and opposition members in Rajya Sabha on Tuesday sparred over ''foul'' remarks made by Congress president Mallikarjun Kharge in Rajasthan's Alwar, with treasury bench members seeking an apology from him.
+Ruling and opposition members in Rajya Sabha on Tuesday sparred over certain remarks made by Congress president Mallikarjun Kharge in Rajasthan's Alwar, with treasury bench members seeking an apology from him for the ''foul'' comments.

-However, Kharge refused and insisted that the remarks were made outside Parliament and should not be discussed in the House.
+However, Kharge refused to do so while maintaining that the BJP had no role in the country's freedom struggle.
+He insisted that the remarks were made outside Parliament and should not be discussed in the House.
 At a rally in Rajasthan on Monday, Kharge claimed that while the Congress stood for the country and helped attain Independence after its leaders gave supreme sacrifices, ''not even a dog of the BJP was lost'' for the country.

 He had also alleged that the BJP government ''talks like a lion but acts like a mouse'' as it is not taking on China for indulging in incursions along the border and is running away from a debate on the issue in Parliament.